logan-gatlin/blog/content/blog/rust-ctrl-flow.md

 +++
-title = "Results are not for error reporting" date = 2025-11-17 slug = "rust-ctrl-flow"
+title = "Results are not (just) for error reporting" date = 2025-11-17 slug = "rust-ctrl-flow"
 +++